10 Secrets To Being a Good Sponsor

 7. Overcome ignorance

 There are bound to be things that you don’t know about the way the project is being delivered and how the goals will be achieved.
-Software is mysterious.
+Project management software is mysterious.
 Project management techniques are baffling.
 Subject matter experts exist on a different planet.

 But learn.